IamSreeman/IamSreeman.github.io/_posts/2024-06-26-PhD-applications.md

 For the first time when I applied in Dec 2022, my experience in hep-th was low.
 In my undergrad university, <a href="https://en.wikipedia.org/wiki/IIT_Bombay" target="_blank">IITB</a>, there was no one working on quantum gravity.
 I did work with profs in other related areas, like cosmology.
 But since I wanted to apply to quantum gravity, I wanted to gain experience in that.
 So, I read like 60% of Horaƫiu Năstase's "<a href="https://books.google.co.in/books/about/Introduction_to_the_AdS_CFT_Corresponden.html?id=nfdfCgAAQBAJ&printsec=frontcover&hl=en&newbks=1&newbks_redir=0&redir_esc=y#v=onepage&q&f=false" target="_blank">Introduction to the AdS/CFT Correspondence</a>" in 2 months during my 7th semester (I already took QFT courses before.
 I was also doing 7 full semester courses during that semester.
 In India course load is much higher than in USA).
 And then in 2 weeks, I wrote something fast and posted it on arXiv (<a href="https://inspirehep.net/literature/2601353" target="_blank">arXiv:2211.14893</a>) because I thought it might help me in PhD applications.
 Even back then I knew it was a bad quality crackpot paper.
 But I was thinking something is better than nothing.
 Back then I still had not met anyone who knew AdS/CFT.

 All of my undergrad physics batchmates who applied for PhDs got good/famous US universities (my university is the most popular university for undergrad in India and so they all got good PhDs).
 I was the only one who applied for hep-th and I knew it was the most competitive, but still I felt like an imposter among them.
 I always used to attend classes properly, but after getting all PhD rejections, I stopped going to classes properly in my last semester and was mostly sitting in my room.
-I somewhat (but not fully) became a <a href="https://en.wikipedia.org/wiki/Hikikomori" target="_blank">hikkimori</a>.
-Just like Satō (from <a href="https://en.wikipedia.org/wiki/Welcome_to_the_N.H.K." target="_blank">Welcome to the N.H.K.</a>) in the below clip,  whenever I used to go out, I imagined people in silhouettes thinking this guy is a failure.<br>
+I somewhat (but not fully) became a <a href="https://en.wikipedia.org/wiki/Hikikomori" target="_blank">hikikomori</a>.
+Just like Satō (from <a href="https://en.wikipedia.org/wiki/Welcome_to_the_N.H.K." target="_blank">Welcome to the N.H.K.</a>) in the [below clip](https://ksr.onl/videos/Hikikomori.mp4){:target="_blank"},  whenever I used to go out, I imagined people in silhouettes thinking this guy is a failure.<br>

 <video width="480" height="320" controls="controls">
   <source src="https://ksr.onl/videos/Hikikomori.mp4" type="video/mp4">